-Most users have had a good experience with this anti-fog spray however many users report that you will need to let the product completely dry (usually a couple of hours) on whatever you are trying to keep fog off of and then polish off with a microfiber cloth.
-Knowing that information, this could be a problem if you only have one pair of glasses to use.
-If you have time and ability to let the product dry on the lenses before polishing with a microfiber cloth, this spray has been reported to be successful on motorcycle helmets, swimming goggles, prescription glasses, paintball mask, and much more.
+Most users have had a good experience with this anti-fog spray however many users report that if you don’t let the product completely dry before wiping it off the anti-fog effects may be short-lived.
+This spray has been reported to be successful on motorcycle helmets, swimming goggles, prescription glasses, paintball mask, and much more.

 Defog It by Clarity

-Some users have found success using them on eye protection that they use for gardening.
-Other people did find success using this spray on their swim and diving goggles however many users cautioned that you should be thoroughly rinsing the inside of the goggles when going through the application process.
+Some users have found success using them for eye protection they use for gardening.
+Other people did find success using this spray on their swim and diving goggles however many users cautioned that you should thoroughly rinse the inside of the goggles when going through the application process.
 Some users that failed to rinse the goggles properly before using them reported burning eyes.
 Most users report success in reducing or eliminating fog when used according to the instructions.